ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

  * If the recipient is configured to use another HTTP proxy, it will act as an intermediary by forwarding the request to another HTTP server.
-Note that such intermediaries may need to re-encode the request if they forward it using a version of HTTP that is differet from the one used to receive it, as the request encoding differs by version (see below).
+Note that such intermediaries may need to re-encode the request if they forward it using a version of HTTP that is different from the one used to receive it, as the request encoding differs by version (see below).

  * Otherwise, the recipient will act as an Ethernet proxy.
 The Ethernet proxy